Letter of Intent for Dental School

 • Achievements and updates.
 Since the letter is often sent after the initial application, the prospective student should inform the school of any recent accomplishments, upcoming plans, and other relevant updates that may help their case.

 • Contributions.
-The applicant should explain to the reader what they will bring to the school if admitted.
+The applicant should explain to the reader what they will bring to the school.
 This could be an intention to be involved in the student body or other initiatives.

 • Interest.
 The applicant may wish to reiterate why the program fits the candidate and demonstrate a clear interest in that particular school.